toextendmylimits/LeetCode/000-tree-dfs-bfs.md

    SC - O(num of nodes) BFS will have to store at least an entire level of the tree in the queue (sample queue implementation).
 With a perfect fully balanced binary tree, this would be (n/2 + 1) nodes (the very last level).

 1. [129.
 Sum Root to Leaf Numbers](https://leetcode.com/problems/sum-root-to-leaf-numbers)
    Backtrack.
-Have global variable total, then update total if reaching leaf
+Have global variable total, then update total if reaching leaf.
+   Actually no need for global variable as the sum can be returned in recursive call

    <details>